y-vasyunin/ee-idn-precip-clusters/README.md

 2. **Functions**
 3. **Implementation**
     - Data preparation
-    - Clustering
+    - Clustering *- perform k-means clustering*
 4. **Visualization**
     - Console *- print statistics about identified clusters*
-    - Basemap
+    - Basemap *- change default basemap to something dimmer*
-    - Computed layers
+    - Computed layers *- add newly created layers to the map*
-    - Legend
+    - Legend *- create and add a legend to the map*
 5. **Export** *- save GeoTIFF to your Google Drive folder*

 ## Developers